QuantEcon/lecture-python.myst/lectures/lp_intro.md

 \end{aligned}
 $$

-We then solve this dual problem by function *linprog*.
-Since parameters used here are defined before when solving the primal problem, we don't need to define them here.
+We solve this dual problem by using the  function *linprog*.

+Since parameters used here are defined before when solving the primal problem, we won't define them here.

 ```{code-cell} ipython3
 # Solve the dual problem